Mount Molloy, Queensland: Geography

-The town is in the west of the locality with the centre and eastern part of the locality being protected within Kuranda National Park and the Kuranda West Forest Reserve.

 Mount Molloy lies within both the Mitchell River and Barron River water catchment areas.
 Nearby towns are Julatten, Mount Carbine and Mount Mulligan.
 Quaid Road terminates south of Mount Molloy.
+The town lies in the western part of the locality, with the central and eastern part protected within Kuranda National Park and the Kuranda West Forest Reserve.

 History

-Djabugay (also knowen as Djabuganjdji, Tjupakai) is a language of Far North Queensland, particularly the area around the Kuranda Range and Barron River Catchment.
-The Djabugay language region includes the landscape within the local government boundaries of Cairns Regional Council.
+Djabugay (also known as Djabuganjdji, Tjupakai) is a language of Far North Queensland, particularly the area around the Kuranda Range and Barron River Catchment.
+The Djabugay language region includes the land within the local government boundary of Cairns Regional Council.